 Summary of the Pros and Cons

 Electronic communication plays a vital role in our everyday lives.
 By knowing the pros and cons of integrating electronic patient communications into your practice, you can use technology to your advantage.
-But always be aware of the PHI when using electronic communication.
+But always be aware of Protected Health Information (PHI) when using electronic communication.
 Make sure to follow HIPAA regulations at all times.

 Take your practice to the next level by implementing efficient electronic patient communications.